MRCIEU/mr-kg/processing/README.md

 ETL processing pipeline that creates MR-KG databases from raw LLM results and EFO ontology data.

+For project overview and setup instructions, see ../README.md and ../DEV.md.

-For complete pipeline documentation, see @docs/processing/pipeline.md.
+For complete pipeline documentation, see docs/processing/pipeline.md.
+For data structure information, see docs/DATA.md.

 ## Overview